cagdaspektas/background_map/README.md

 for to try it:
-Please use an emuator wtih suppor vulkan.For example pixel 3xl.Project build for android
+Please use an emuator wtih suppor vulkan.For example pixel 3xl.

+Project build for android

 otherwise maybe you will get this error: